The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Healing

-Short definition: The multi-phase biological process of skin repair after each session.
+Short definition: The biological skin repair process, in several phases, after each session.

-Post-laser tattoo removal healing follows three phases: the inflammatory phase (Day 1–Day 4), marked by redness and swelling; the proliferative phase (Day 4–Day 21), marked by tissue rebuilding and peak macrophage activity; and the remodeling phase (Day 21–Day 90), during which fragmented pigments are gradually eliminated.
-A minimum interval of 6 to 8 weeks between sessions is essential to allow this cycle to complete.
+Healing after laser tattoo removal follows three phases: the inflammatory phase (day 1 to day 4) with redness and swelling; the proliferative phase (day 4 to day 21) with tissue reconstruction and maximum macrophage activity; and the remodelling phase (day 21 to day 90) with progressive elimination of the fragmented pigments.
+A minimum interval of 6 to 8 weeks between sessions is essential to let this cycle complete.

 See also: Healing time, Angiogenesis, Macrophage activity.